 Dr. Warren du Plessis

 Warren du Plessis received the B.Eng.
 (Electronic) and M.Eng.
 (Electronic) and Ph.D.
 (Engineering) degrees from the University of Pretoria in 1998, 2003 and 2010 respectively, winning numerous academic awards including the prestigious Vice-Chancellor and Principal's Medal.
-He has been working in EW and radar since 2006 and is currently Associate Professor and the Chair in Electronic Defence Research at the University of Pretoria.
-Prof. du Plessis is a Senior Member of the Institute for Electrical and Electronics Engineers (IEEE), a Lifetime Member of the Association of Old Crows (AOC), and a member of the AOC Aardvark Roost Board.
-He is author of 36 published and accepted peer-reviewed journal and conference papers, and is lead or sole author of 27 of these.
-While best known for his work on cross-eye jamming, Prof. du Plessis has also published in a number of other fields related to EW including thinned antenna arrays, communications intelligence (COMINT), and the role of EW and its relationships to other similar fields.
+He has been working in EW and radar since 2006 and is currently Associate Professor at the University of Pretoria.
+Warren is a Senior Member of the Institute for Electrical and Electronics Engineers (IEEE), a Lifetime Member of the Association of Old Crows (AOC), and a member of the AOC Aardvark Roost Board.
+He is author of 46 published and accepted peer-reviewed journal and conference papers, and is lead or sole author of 30 of these.
+While best known for his work on cross-eye jamming, Warren has also published in a number of other fields related to EW including thinned antenna arrays, communications intelligence (COMINT), and the role of EW and its relationships to other similar fields.

 Demystifying Monopulse Radars